external network penetration testing

 • Attack Origin: Outside the organization (internet)

-• Scope: Public-facing infrastructure like web servers, firewalls, VPNs, email servers, cloud apps
+• Scope: Public-facing infrastructure like web servers, firewalls, VPNs, email servers, and cloud applications

 • Objective: Identify vulnerabilities in exposed systems and prevent unauthorized entry